Hughp135/hughp135.github.io/README.md

 ### [Live Demo](https://chatapp.pubg.pet)

-A real-time text & voice chat app for Web and Desktop built with NodeJS, MongoDB and Angular 5 and using Websockets.
+An open-source real-time text & voice chat app for Web and Desktop built with NodeJS, MongoDB and Angular 5 and using Websockets.
 Heavily inspired by Discord and Slack.
 You must register an account to use the demo - no e-mail required though.
+The source code can be viewed at [https://github.com/Hughp135/angular-5-chat-app](https://github.com/Hughp135/angular-5-chat-app).

 ## osustuff.org